 Calculating Overtime with Commission in Nevada

-In Nevada, employees who may receive commissions are still entitled to overtime pay although the rate may differ.
+In Nevada, employees who may receive commissions are still entitled to overtime pay, although the rate may differ.

-If an employee receives weekly commissions, the commission will be combined with the employee’s weekly wage to get the total earning for the week.
+If an employee receives weekly commissions, the commission will be combined with the employee’s weekly wage to get the total earnings for the week.
 The amount is then divided by the total number of hours worked in the week to determine the regular hourly rate for that week.
 For any hours worked beyond 40 per week, the employee must be paid additional compensation at a rate of half of the regular hourly rate.

 For example, let’s say an employee works 45 hours a week at a rate of $10.25/hour (Nevada minimum wage with health insurance included) and receives $50 in commissions for that week.